OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 Unfortunately Tomcat does not provide service definition files for Linux operating systems.
 These service definition files differ depending on which Linux distribution you are running, and whether or not you are using init.d or systemd.

-However, it is quite easy to provide your own services.
+However, it is quite easy to define your own services.

 To start with I like to extract Tomcat into the `/opt` directory.
 The `/opt` directory ["is reserved for all the software and add-on packages that are not part of the default installation"](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/opt.html), which describes our Tomcat installation nicely.

 There are too many Linux distributions to provide service scripts for all of them.
-However I have provided a initd script that is based on examples I have found around the web.
+However I have provided an example initd script that is based on examples I have found around the web.

 The script assumes that a user called `tomcat` has been configured in Linux, and that Tomcat has been extracted into the `/opt/apache-tomcat-9` directory.
 You will need to tweak the script to match your local environment.